TreacherousNexus/mastodome/README.md

 ## Intro
 Mastodome is a new desktop client for [Mastodon](https://en.wikipedia.org/wiki/Mastodon_(software)), a federated social network that takes all the best elements of Twitter and makes them better.

-**THIS RELEASE IS NO LONGER SUPPORTED** Ensure you track the latest code on https://github.com/TreacherousNexus/mastodome.git
+**THIS RELEASE IS NO LONGER SUPPORTED** A future rewrite is planned, so keep an eye on https://github.com/TreacherousNexus/mastodome.git (for now it is redirected back to this project).

 This legacy code is under an MIT license.
 If you want to use the Mastodome name please contact [Bobby Moss](https://github.com/TreacherousNexus).